A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Introduction

-As mentioned above, our general family of MSRD codes recovers linearized Reed-Solomon codes when using a trivial code to construct the evaluation points.
-Even though linearized Reed-Solomon codes recover as particular cases (generalized) Reed-Solomon codes \cite{reed-solomon} and Gabidulin codes \cite{delsartebilinear, gabidulin, roth}, our general family of MSRD does not seem to have an analogue in the Hamming metric or the rank metric (see Remark \ref{remark no analogue}).
+In this work, we obtain a general family of MSRD codes that extends linearized Reed-Solomon codes \cite{linearizedRS}, but also includes six new families of explicit MSRD codes (rows 2 to 7 in Table \ref{table comparisons MSRD}), each of which attains smaller field sizes than all other known MSRD codes for some parameter regime.
+For minimum sum-rank distance $ 3 $ (co-dimension $ 2 $), our MSRD codes meet a bound recently given in \cite[Th.
+6.12]{alberto-fundamental}.
+We also obtain two new families of explicit PMDS codes (rows 2 and 3 in Table \ref{table comparisons PMDS}), each of which attains smaller field sizes than all other known PMDS codes for some parameter regime.
+See Section \ref{sec summary and final considerations} for a detailed summary and comparisons, and the Appendix for tables with concrete values of even field sizes and other parameters.

-The remainder of the manuscript is organized as follows.
-In Section \ref{sec preliminaries}, we collect some preliminaries on MDS, MSRD and PMDS codes, together with some considerations and known bounds on field sizes.
-In Section \ref{sec conjugacy and ext moore matricex}, we characterize when a sequence of evaluation points turn an extended Moore matrix into the parity-check matrix of an MSRD code.
-In Section \ref{sec technique of tensor products}, we construct such sequences via tensor products and a range of known Hamming-metric codes.
-Finally, in Section \ref{sec summary and final considerations}, we provide a summary of the obtained explicit MSRD and PMDS codes and compare their parameters with codes from the literature.
-The Appendix contains several tables with achievable field sizes in the binary case (characteristic $ 2 $).
+The manuscript is organized as follows.
+In Section \ref{sec preliminaries}, we collect preliminaries on MDS, MSRD and PMDS codes.
+In Section \ref{sec conjugacy and ext moore matricex}, we characterize sequences of evaluation points that turn an extended Moore matrix into the parity-check matrix of an MSRD code.
+In Section \ref{sec technique of tensor products}, we construct such sequences via tensor products and a range of Hamming-metric codes.
+In Section \ref{sec summary and final considerations}, we provide a summary of the obtained MSRD and PMDS codes and compare their parameters among themselves and with known codes.